franzbu/WinHammer.spoon/README.md

 run = 'layout floating'
 ```

-The file 'aerospace.toml' can be left like this for now; however, it can be sensible to do additional finetuning, e.g., where the cursor is positioned after moving to another space, at a later stage.
+The file 'aerospace.toml' can stay like this; however, you might be interested in some additional finetuning, so can you determine where the cursor is positioned after moving to another space.

 After installing AeroSpace, LattinMellon can be authorized to move windows to spaces by adding the following option to your 'init.lua':